Windows 8.1 to bring back Start Menu in free download

 Skipping Windows XP

 Windows 8.1's lack of upgrade support for previous versions of Windows isn't a "big issue" for consumers, according to Annette Jump, research director at consultancy firm Gartner.
-"The percentage of consumers still using Windows XP is in the low single digits, and those machines that do use Window XP will likely be too old to upgrade," she said.
+"The percentage of consumers still using Windows XP is in the low single digits, and those machines that do use Window XP will likely be too old to upgrade," she said."Most machines that are young enough to be upgraded will have shipped with Windows 7, however, consumers generally do not upgrade their machines, and simply buy new computers with the latest version of Windows on them," Jump added.

 The lack of support for upgrades from Windows XP is a non-issue for businesses, according to Jump: "We've seen a large migration from XP to Windows 7 in the last 18 months, and will likely see an acceleration of that trend as support for XP ceases at the end of 2014.
 Companies are not looking at Windows 8 or 8.1 unless they are using touch-enabled laptops or tablets, which likely came with Windows 8 pre-installed."